Cezero/dnd_tools/packages/shared/docs/feature-system/static-data.md

 ## 📋 **Overview**

 The feature system static data provides enums, types, and utility functions that define the behavior and capabilities of the feature system.
-This includes modifier types, bonus types, choice behaviors, formula definitions, and various utility functions for feature calculations and management.
+This includes entity types, applies-to types, bonus types, condition types, and various utility functions for feature calculations and management.

 The static data layer serves as the foundation for type safety, validation, and consistent behavior across the feature system.
-It defines the vocabulary and rules that govern how features interact with characters and other game systems.
+It defines the vocabulary and rules that govern how features interact with characters and other game systems through the unified entity approach.

 **Source File**: `packages/shared/static-data/src/FeatureData.ts`